-Third interested parties may address the First Instance Court of Tirana requiring the revocation of the trademark.
+Interested third parties requesting the revocation of a trademark may address the First Instance Court of Tirana.
 The decision is appealable in front of the Appeal Court of Tirana and afterwards (if applicable) in front of the Supreme Court.

 8.3 Who can commence revocation proceedings?